For any project involving advertisements of any shape or size, writing an advertisement brief is vital for success.

 Who Should Write an Advertising Brief?

-If you’re looking to use a creative or advertising agency or firm to create your advertisement for you, you need to prioritise writing your advertising brief before you go on the hunt for the perfect partner.
+If you’re looking to use a creative or advertising agency to create your advertisement for you, you need to prioritise writing your advertising brief before you go on the hunt for the perfect partner.

 Unless you want to tackle it on your own and end up missing out vital details when pitching your ideas to agencies.
 This is something we wouldn’t recommend!